-- A. Touch the region to set the vertical scale with the universal knob or virtual keypad - B. ▲ to increase the vertical scale and▼ to decrease - C. Check to coarsely adjust the vertical scale and uncheck to enable fine adjustment - D. Touch the region to set the offset with universal knob or virtual keypad - E. ▲ to increase the offset and ▼ to decrease - F. Set the offset to zero - G. Copy the setting of current channel to another channel - H. Quickly apply current channel as source of a specified operation - I. Disable the channel - J. Hide or show the trace.
-Hiding the trace does not disable the channel mode to scale the display such that the waveform fills the entire display to achieve the best measurement accuracy in the vertical direction.
-The oscilloscope automatically switches to fine mode when the vertical scale is altered by a touch gesture.
+- A. Touch the region to set the vertical scale with the universal knob or virtual keypad - B. ▲ to increase the vertical scale and ▼ to decrease - C. Check to coarsely adjust the vertical scale and uncheck to enable fine adjustment - D. Touch the region to set the offset with the universal knob or virtual keypad - E. \blacktriangle to increase the offset and \blacktriangledown to decrease - F. Set the offset to zero - G. Copy the setting of the current channel to another channel - H. Quickly apply the current channel as the source of a specified operation (Trigger, FFT, Simple Measure, Cursor, Search, DVM, and Counter) - I. Disable the channel - J. Hide the trace

+The vertical scale can be adjusted in coarse or fine mode.
+Fine mode can reach the full-scale display as close as possible, which gets the best measurement accuracy in the vertical direction.
+The oscilloscope automatically switches to fine mode when the vertical scale is controlled by touch gestures.